Independent Contractors

 Assignment of work.
 The company assigns you to specific jobs, clients, or locations.
 You can't refuse without losing the work.
 You don't bid on projects or choose your clients.
 The company controls the assignment.
 That's employment.

 Once you're classified correctly as an employee, you're entitled to overtime pay.
 Time and a half for every hour over 40 in a workweek.
-No exemptions.

 I work on a contingency fee basis.
 You don't pay upfront.
 If there is no recovery, you pay nothing, not even the costs.
 There's no financial risk to you.